karammi/CurrencyExchangerApp/README.md

 Currency Exchanger Application

-This is a code challenge.
+This is a sample app of using compose